sujinleeme/learning-logs/2021/04/phoenix-twitter-clone/README.md

   end
 ```

-Next, open two browsers and create a post.
+Open two browsers and create a post.
 Check the other browser update post list instantly.

-How to sort post list.
+Now, it needs to sort post list.

 Go to `lib/chirp/timeline.ex` and modify `list_posts` to sort list in descending order by `id`.